 Learning outcomes are usually measured by assessments carried out among children enrolled in school, though they differ across countries.
 The coverage of learning assessments (by age group and subject matter) also differs across countries.
 Also, since these assessments are given in schools, they exclude children who do not attend school.
 All of this makes it challenging to compare learning outcomes across countries.

 Legal progress towards gender equality

 Providing equal rights to women and men is fundamental to achieving gender equality.
 For generations, women’s rights movements have fought to make this a reality.
-For example, while it was not the case a century ago, today, most women worldwide have the right to vote.
-But many other laws affecting economic opportunity and financial and social inclusion continue to treat men and women differently.
+For example, while this was not the case a century ago, today, most women worldwide have the right to vote.
+However many other laws affecting economic opportunity and financial and social inclusion continue to treat men and women differently.
 On a broad set of legal rights, the average woman today is afforded only three-quarters of the rights the average man enjoys.

 Clean water and sanitation

 Water, sanitation, and hygiene: essential for the well-being

 Access to drinking water and sanitation is a fundamental human right.
 Achieving universal, adequate, and equitable access to safely managed water and sanitation services is at the core of sustainable development.

 Affordable and clean energy